poorlymac/GPMFMetersGenerator/README.md

 #### Help mkStory by manually editing GPX file

 In some cases, the issue is due to a bad quality of positioning signal (of your phone).
 In such cases, it can be solved by exporting GPX data from the GoPro video (take a look on `GPMFMetersGenerator -X` option),  and replace originals GPX parts with GoPro ones.
-Only GPX editor can help.
+Online GPX editor can help.

 #### Last chance : manuel edition (good luck)